 If you are feeling pain in your jaw, waiting won’t make it go away.
 In fact, waiting too long puts you at greater risk of them becoming impacted and infected.
 If you live in Stanislaus County then book your wisdom tooth removal with Stanislaus Oral Surgery, Modesto, CA.

 Most times you will be sedated or under general anesthesia prior to your surgery, to keep you as comfortable as possible.
 First, your surgeon cuts away a portion of your gums to reveal the bone beneath.

-Next, your surgeon cuts into the bone to reveal your the inside of your impacted tooth.
-Often, your wisdom teeth will be broken into portions to make it easier to extract from the jawbone.
+Next, your surgeon cuts into the bone to reveal the inside of your impacted tooth.
+Often, your wisdom teeth will be broken into portions to make them easier to extract from the jawbone.
 Once the teeth are removed the area is thoroughly cleaned to remove any debris.